 The Medallion Five Star Shield program was voluntary and focuses on establishing and sustaining an elevated level of safety performance through:

 - The development of a safety culture that holds safety as a core value.

 - Continuous professional development of individual skills and competence.

 - Management practices that support the organization’s safety objectives.

-The Medallion Foundation Five Star SMS program goes well beyond these definitions.
+The Medallion Foundation Five Star SMS program went well beyond these definitions.
 It is a step-by-step approach that provides not only program and process guidelines, but specific training classes, one-on-one company mentoring in the areas addressed by the Five Stars, and auditing to determine if the applicant meets a specific Star requirement.
-In addition, a final external audit is conducted to determine if the applicant has incorporated the concepts into its organizational culture.
-Additional external audits are conducted each year to ensure the applicant is maintaining the required standard.
+In addition, a final external audit was conducted to determine if the applicant has incorporated the concepts into its organizational culture.
+Additional external audits where conducted each year to ensure the applicant is maintaining the required standard.

-In order to maintain the Shield status, the operator must successfully pass an audit each year.
-If the operator does not pass the annual audit or if Medallion personnel note during on-site visits that a specific Star is not being properly addressed on a continuing basis, the Star and therefore Shield status may be revoked.
-There are procedures in place to reacquire the lost status, but it involves a more time-consuming procedure.
-The operator may have to cover the cost for an additional external audit that could also be required.
+In order to maintain the Shield status, the operator was required to successfully pass an audit each year.
+If the operator did not pass the annual audit or if Medallion personnel noted during on-site visits that a specific Star is not being properly addressed on a continuing basis, the Star and therefore Shield status were to be revoked.
+There where procedures in place to reacquire the lost status, but it involved a more time-consuming procedure.
+The operator had to cover the cost for an additional external audit that could also be required.